charmoniumQ/crispy-octo-train/README.md

-# crispy-octo-train
-Do I know what data science is?
+I am trying to read data from the SEC's [EDGAR](http://www.sec.gov/edgar.shtml) database and process it with apache spark.